Many projects involve multiple researchers working together. There are three ways that NVivo allows you to manage collaborative work:

 - A 'Read/Write' password—allows full access to the project.

 - A 'Read Only' password—allows users to view the project.
 This password also allows users to copy your project or import data from your project into another project.

 Set project passwords in Project Properties—click File > Project Properties.

-NOTE If you are working with an NVivo Collaboration Server project, you control access to your project by adding users to project user groups and by enabling or disabling 'guest access'.
-Control access to an NVivo Collaboration Server project
+NOTE For NVivo Collaboration Server you control access to projects by adding users to project user groups and by enabling or disabling 'guest access'.
+Control access to a Collaboration Server project